thinkful-ei26/mylittlelibrary-client/src/README.md

  In this first prototype My Little Library is configured to work with print material.
 It could easily extend to other resources.

- The app offers a student view, and a staff view.
+ The app provides a student view, and a staff view.
 The student view is read-only, and lets students search a catalog of materials.
 A staff view, requiring account registration and log in, lets staff add, update and delete materials.

  A student can perform the following actions,
  1. Search a catalog by author, title or genre.